 While the U.S., Mexico, and Canada are on different timetables for their public health recoveries, it is imperative that they not wait to begin planning for the region’s economic comeback.
 One of the first steps in the re-opening of North America’s economies will be the implementation of the USMCA trade agreement, currently scheduled to take effect on July 1, 2020.
 The USMCA will provide needed certainty and confidence so that the private sectors of the three countries can lead their economic recoveries.
 The USMCA, supported by a revived trilateral U.S.–Mexico–Canada governmental economic commission, will be the foundational business and institutional government-to-government framework on which post-pandemic North American economic partnerships can be constructed.

 As the U.S. Chamber of Commerce has noted, as many as 12 million American jobs depend on trade with Mexico and Canada.
 The two countries are the top export destinations for more than 120,000 small and medium-size American businesses.
-Those businesses, their employees, and indeed all Americans will benefit from the improvements that the USMCA has made over the old North Atlantic Free Trade Agreement (NAFTA).
+Those businesses, their employees, and indeed all Americans will benefit from the improvements that the USMCA has made over the old North American Free Trade Agreement (NAFTA).

 NAFTA was negotiated before e-commerce and other high-technology goods and services that one takes for granted today even existed.
 The USMCA modernizes the terms of trade among the three North American partners, updating rules for digital trade, strengthening protection of American intellectual property, and making other necessary improvements, such as removing regulatory and technical barriers and speeding up customs procedures that will benefit U.S. businesses.